Welcome

 During a severe storm, a boater ties their vessel to a private dock to avoid sinking.
 The boat survives, but the dock is damaged.
 The dock owner sues for trespass and damage.
 Is the boater liable?

-Answer: The boater has a defense of private necessity.
-They are not liable for the trespass, but they must pay for the actual damage to the dock.
+The boater can assert private necessity.
+The storm created an imminent threat to the boater and the boat, making entry reasonably necessary.
+Private necessity is a qualified privilege: the boater is not liable for trespass, but must pay for the actual damage to the dock.

 Exam Warning

 On the MBE, do not confuse public necessity (complete defense, no liability for damage) with private necessity (qualified defense, must pay for actual harm).
-Carefully read the facts to determine whose interests are being protected.
+Carefully read the facts to determine whose interests are being protected and whether the threat is to the public at large or only to a specific person or small group.

 Revision Tip

-If the act protects the public, necessity is a complete defense.
-If it protects only the actor or a few, necessity excuses the trespass but not property damage.
+If the act protects the public or a large group, necessity is a complete defense (public necessity).
+If it protects only the actor or a few others, necessity excuses the trespass but not property damage (private necessity).
+Always ask: “Who is being protected, and from what kind of threat?”

 Key Point Checklist